pvankatwyk/AIArtArchival/README.md

 ## Troubleshooting

 - **spaCy Model Download**: If you get an error about spaCy not finding the language model, ensure you've followed Step 3 above.

+- **Filepath Errors**: If you get an error related to a file, check to make sure the artwork directory exists, and that the output file you specify ends in `.json`.

 - **Other Errors**: If you encounter any issues, please reach out for support.